Skip to main content

 Conclusion

-At the 1EdTech Digital Curriculum and App Innovation Summit, The University of Phoenix and the University of Maryland presented a few very exciting examples of how they were able to use technology to greatly improve learner experience using badging, VR, and learning analytics.
+At the 1EdTech Digital Curriculum and App Innovation Summit, The University of Phoenix and the University of Maryland presented a few very exciting examples of how they were able to use technology to greatly improve learner experience using badging, learning analytics, and virtual reality in education.
 Tell us on Linkedin about the impact your business or institution is making in the realm of learner experience!
 If you’d like to discuss with us where you need help realizing your vision for enhancing the learning experience, please contact us.

 Mary Gwozdz